-National Standards for Foreign Language Education | American Council on The Teaching of Foreign Languages A Collaborative Project of ACTFL, AATF, AATG, AATI, AATSP, ACL, ACTR, CLASS and NCJLT-ATJ With the help of a three-year grant from the US Department of Education and the National Endowment for the Humanities, an eleven-member task force, representing a variety of languages, levels of instruction, program models, and geographic regions, undertook the task of defining content standards — what students should know and be able to do — in foreign language education.
+Nearly a century later, a member of the Yale Corporation moved “dead languages” be made elective in favor of courses “more meaningful and useful for contemporary life.”
+Requirements relaxed, but it wasn’t until 1945 that Yale, reassessing its graduation prerequisites, codified the precursor to today’s language requirement.
+Now, it is time for Yale to evolve once again: Get rid of the language requirement.
+Counterpoint: America's Future Depends on Bilingual Education: Points of View Reference Center Home.
+Scandalous.
+National Standards for Foreign Language Education | American Council on The Teaching of Foreign Languages.
+A Collaborative Project of ACTFL, AATF, AATG, AATI, AATSP, ACL, ACTR, CLASS and NCJLT-ATJ With the help of a three-year grant from the US Department of Education and the National Endowment for the Humanities, an eleven-member task force, representing a variety of languages, levels of instruction, program models, and geographic regions, undertook the task of defining content standards — what students should know and be able to do — in foreign language education.

 Think about how many more people and places you could really get to know, newspapers and books you could read, movies and TV programs you could understand, Web sites you could visit with another language!
 Give yourself a competitive edge Did you know that studying a second language can improve your skills and grades in math and English and can improve entrance exam scores -- SATs, ACTs, GREs, MCATs, and LSATs?

 Well, that might change soon.
 Republican State Representative Phil Potvin of Cadillac is pushing a bill that would make studying a foreign language and algebra II merely an option for students.
 Last year House Bill 4102 was heard in the 96th Legislature, but wasn't voted on.
 Potvin expects the bill to be voted on this year.
 "The real reason to do this is that our kids have such a tight curriculum now.
+Is Learning a Foreign Language a Waste of Time?
 In an op-ed piece entitled “What You (Really) Need to Know,” published in the New York Times in January 2012, Lawrence Summers, former president of Harvard University and former secretary of the Treasury, calls on universities to reduce the substantial investments made to teach students foreign languages.

 Though he understands that “it is essential that the educational experience breed cosmopolitanism”, he thinks that the efforts made to master a foreign tongue are no longer “universally worthwhile”.
 In his utopian worldview, English is perfectly sufficient for such utilitarian purposes as “doing business in Asia, treating patients in Africa, or helping resolve conflicts in the Middle East”.
 In his excellent rejoinder, Paul Cohen, an associate professor of history at the University of Toronto, highlights the “heavy political and social valence” carried by “this particular dream of a linguistically unified world”.
-Is Learning a Foreign Language a Waste of Time?
+Why do the English need to speak a foreign language when foreigners all speak English?
 By David ThomasUPDATED: 18:01 GMT, 23 January 2012 My roots read like a World Cup draw.

 My half-Welsh father was born and spent his boyhood in Argentina and thus speaks Spanish almost as naturally as English.
 My mother’s family are Norwegian.
-Why do the English need to speak a foreign language when foreigners all speak English?
+Should Students Be Required to Learn a Foreign Language to Graduate?